 During intercourse, the feminine Yin sexual energy and the masculine Yang energy combine and nurture each other.
 Water cools the scorching fire and, in doing so, is warmed by its heat.
 As Yin and Yang are present in all of us, this is true regardless of our gender or orientation.

-Nourishing sexual health, on the other hand, is achieved by balancing the five flavors.
-Unfortunately, our hectic modern lifestyles favor the sweet and salty flavors, neglecting others, especially the bitter flavor, represented in leaves such as spinach.
+Nourishing sexual health, on the other hand, is achieved by balancing the "five flavors".
+Unfortunately, our hectic modern lifestyles favor the sweet and salty flavors, neglecting other core flavors, especially the bitter flavor, represented in leaves such as spinach.

 Leafy Greens for Better Sex

 Leafy greens also soften the delicate inner lining of blood vessels, allowing them to deliver adequate blood flow to genitals.
 Their abundant antioxidants strengthen nerve conduction, which means more pleasure in response to the touch of a partner.
 Lettuces are also abundant in potassium.
 In traditional times, humans used to take in about 10 times the amount of potassium as sodium in our diets.
 Now, with all the processed foods we eat, it is the opposite.
 We eat about 10 times as much sodium as potassium.
 This great imbalance wreaks havoc on the channels delivering Qi and blood to the sex organs.

-My book, Diet for Great Sex: Food for Male and Female Sexual Health, uses modern research, while honoring traditional Chinese wisdom to uncover the Tao of eating for great sex.
-The art of sex, or merging of yin and Yang, is cultivated by thoughtfully caring for one’s body, allowing for the free flow of life’s vital substances, Qi, blood and Jing.
+In my book, Diet for Great Sex: Food for Male and Female Sexual Health, I discuss modern research, while honoring Traditional Chinese wisdom, to uncover "the Tao of eating for great sex".
+The art of sex, or merging of the Yin and Yang, is cultivated by thoughtfully caring for one’s body, allowing for the free flow of life’s vital substances, Qi, blood and Jing.
 Through this thoughtful self-care, we can strengthen our vital force, as we awaken from death, reuniting heaven and earth.
-You can buy this book on Amazon.